activist-org/ts-backend-check/CONTRIBUTING.md

 ## Feature requests [`⇧`](#contents)

 Feature requests are more than welcome!
 Please take a moment to find out whether your idea fits with the scope and aims of the project.
 When making a suggestion, provide as much detail and context as possible, and further make clear the degree to which you would like to contribute in its development.
-Feature requests are marked with the [`Feature`](https://github.com/activist-org/i18n-check-action/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature) type in the [issues](https://github.com/activist-org/i18n-check-action/issues).
+Feature requests are marked with the [`Feature`](https://github.com/activist-org/tsbe-check/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature) type in the [issues](https://github.com/activist-org/tsbe-check/issues).

 <a name="pull-requests-"></a>

 ## Pull requests [`⇧`](#contents)

-Good pull requests — patches, improvements and new features — are the foundation of our community making i18n-check-action.
+Good pull requests — patches, improvements and new features — are the foundation of our community making `tsbe-check`.
 They should remain focused in scope and avoid containing unrelated commits.
 Note that all contributions to this project will be made under [the specified license](LICENSE.txt) and should follow the coding indentation and style standards (contact us if unsure).

 **Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.
 With that being said, major additions are very appreciated!